 Turn Off Electricals

-If there’s too much noise, your parrot may become scared of its surroundings, refusing to leave the sanctuary of its cage.
+If there’s too much noise, the parrot may become scared of its surroundings, refusing to leave the sanctuary of its cage.

-Turn off all appliances, such as TVs and radios, to minimize any noise scaring your parrot.
+Turn off all appliances like TVs, radios, and vacuum cleaners to minimize noise scaring a parrot.

 Tidy Away Wires